 - Test Scores

 If these are important to you or your professional brand, you’ll want to make sure they’re part of your professional profile.

 17.)
 Are you connected enough?

 My final tip isn’t directly related to filling out your professional LinkedIn profile, but it is very much related to how many people might find and interact with you on LinkedIn.
 If you don’t have enough LinkedIn connections, you simply might not show up on as many LinkedIn searches as a 2nd degree connection as you should.
 From an outbound networking perspective you also won’t discover many of the hidden connections that exist all around us that are only uncovered when 1) we have a specific objective to search for a person and 2) we have a robust network.
-I’ve already given advice in this video as to how many LinkedIn connections you should have, so check it out if you were curious about my recommendation:
+I’ve already given advice as to how many LinkedIn connections you should have, so check it out if you were curious about my recommendation.

 Any other tips to add to this professional LinkedIn profile tips checklist?